mstksg/inCode/copy/entries/inside.md

 λ: let (result, newstate) = runState popList [8,1,5]
 λ: result
 8
-λ: newstate
-[1,5]
+λ: newstate     -- list is changed in the process of making the 8 [1,5]
 ~~~

 So we say this: `(State [Int]) Int` is a `Int` that lives in the world of
 `State [Int]` --- it is awaiting a list of `Int`s before it can be fully
-realized or known, but it also returns a new modified `Int` that is modified
-as a result of its "processing".
+realized or known, and modifies that list in the process of its realization.

 For `popList`, it is basically an `a` that is waiting to be realized if just
 given an `[a]`.
-It removes the first element in the list, and that is the
-result --- the list has been maimed.
-In the process of "realizing" the `a`,
+The result is the first element, but in the process of
-the list suffers a casualty/change.
+producing it, it leaves the list with one less element.

 The `State s` world is a world of values waiting to be produced by an `s`, but
 alter the `s` in the process.